Conexio Documentation

 3. Compiling an application using nRF Connect Extension

-Prior to compiling our sample application, we need to first generate the device build configuration for our project, by clicking on Add Build Configuration (1) option as shown below.
+Prior to compiling our sample application, we first need to generate the device build configuration for our project by clicking on the Add Build Configuration (1) option as shown below.

 This opens a new tab, asking the user to select the board for which the build configurations will be generated.
 In our case, we will